 Collaboration and co-creation have always been around, maybe since humans started trading or since the cottage industry exchanged practices from other regions and cultures.

 - Cisco may be the most important OI pioneer.
 Its acquisition strategy allowed the company to grow quickly during the late 90’s.
 The goal of these acquisitions was to make hardware compatible with software in new technological products.
 This customer-driven innovation strategy helped Cisco overperform Bell Labs or Lucent by effectively translating big tech investments into business growth.

 - Another trailblazer is, undoubtedly, the pharmaceutical company Eli-Lilly, spearheaded by its R&D strategy manager.
 The company reflected on how to make use of collective intelligence to improve the traditionally low innovation success rates in the pharmaceutical industry.
-Consequently, e.Lilly was born around the year 2000, the first online platform to connect with global scientific knowledge.
+Consequently, e.Lilly was born around the year 2000, the first open innovation platform to connect with global scientific knowledge.
 This platform is the origin of Innocentive, Eli Lilly spin-off, whose goal was to allow other pharmaceutical and consumer goods companies to use this open model.

 - The third initiator is Procter & Gamble, the company that created in 2000 the so-called Connect & Develop their new open innovation process.
 P&G’s ultimate goal was to continue growing by $2 billion annually while keeping a steady R&D investment.
 Procter managed to have up to 50% of its innovations coming from the outside and, consequently, its R&D productivity increased by 60%.

 Traditional “Closed” Innovation